Funding opportunity

 If you have a question and the answers aren’t provided on this page

-Important note: The helpdesk is committed to helping users of the UKRI Funding Service as effectively and as quickly as possible.
+Important note: The helpdesk is committed to helping users of the UK Research and Innovation (UKRI) Funding Service as effectively and as quickly as possible.
 In order to manage cases at peak volume times, the helpdesk will triage and prioritise those queries with an imminent opportunity deadline or technical issue.
 Enquiries raised where information is available on the Funding Finder opportunity page and should be understood early in the application process (for example, regarding eligibility, content or remit of a funding opportunity) will not constitute a priority case and will be addressed as soon as possible.

 Contact details